-3.1 Motivation
+A. Motivation

 The inefficiency of BPF observed in our past experiences directly motivated Swift's design.
 The most significant performance degradation of BPF occurs in dynamic filtering tasks.
 This degradation is mainly caused by frequent filter updates.
-As mentioned above, the unduly long filter update latency in BPF is attributed to three filter pre-processing operations: filter re-compilation, userkernel copying, and security checking.
-While the latter two play non-negligible roles in the long delay, the majority of the latency is introduced by filter re-compilation [7, 24].
-The duration of a filter update in BPF would be significantly shortened if the re-compilation were selectively performed only on the changed primitive, or totally skipped, as mmdump accomplishes for selected filtering tasks.
-However, for general purpose network monitoring tasks, re-compiling the entire BPF filter is inevitable for each update, because its instruction set architecture and filter program organization are unsuitable for fast update.
+As mentioned, the unduly long filter update latency in BPF is attributed to three filter preprocessing operations: filter recompilation, user-kernel copying, and security checking.
+While the latter two play nonnegligible roles in the long delay, the majority of the latency is introduced by filter recompilation [7], [15].
+The duration of a filter update in BPF would be significantly shortened if the recompilation were selectively performed only on the changed primitive, or totally skipped, as mmdump accomplishes for selected filtering tasks.
+However, for general-purpose network monitoring tasks, recompiling the entire BPF filter is inevitable for each update because its instruction set architecture and filter program organization are unsuitable for fast update.

 BPF uses a RISC-like instruction set for a low-level register machine abstraction.
 Thus, each pcap language primitive is translated into an instruction block that comprises a variable number of simple instructions.
 Changing a primitive in a filter often alters the size of the corresponding instruction block.
-Without re-compiling, we need to modify code-offset-related instructions (e.g., conditional branch) throughout the entire compiled filter to accommodate the change.
+Without recompiling, we need to modify code-offset-related instructions (e.g., conditional branch) throughout the entire compiled filter to accommodate the change.
 Control flow optimization, which is indispensable for BPF to speed up filter execution, makes the matter even worse.
 The BPF control flow optimization merges multiple identical instructions into one.
 This significantly reduces both filter program size and execution time, but complicates updates to instructions shared by several primitives.

 In addition to filter update latency, we also find that the filter execution efficiency of BPF can be improved substantially.
 The RISC-like ISA in BPF induces high instruction interpretation overhead.
 Interpretation overhead refers to the operations an interpreter must perform before executing an actual filter instruction, such as program counter maintenance, instruction loading, operation decoding, and so forth.
-Those operations are unproductive towards evaluating filter criteria, but cannot be omitted.
+Those operations are unproductive toward evaluating filter criteria, but cannot be omitted.
 Because each BPF instruction accomplishes merely a very simple task, such as loading, arithmetic, and conditional branching, most of the CPU time in executing a BPF program is spent uselessly as interpretation overhead, and the CPU time spent in evaluating the actual packet filtering criteria only makes up a small fraction of the total.
-Our measurement results (detailed in Section 5.2) show that the BPF interpretation overhead is about 5.2 nanoseconds on average in a machine with Intel 64-bit Xeon 2.0GHz CPU, and makes up nearly 56% of the average instruction execution time.
+Our measurement results (detailed in Section V-B) show that the BPF interpretation overhead is about 5.2 ns on average in a machine with Intel Xeon EM64T 2.0 GHz CPU and makes up nearly 56% of the average instruction execution time.

-BPF's continuing widespread use can be mainly attributed to (1) the generic pseudo-machine abstraction, which guarantees cross-platform compatibility, and (2) its natural-language-like, primitive based filter language, which ensures ease of use to application developers and network administrators.
-Therefore, we decide to inherit from BPF the pseudo-machine abstraction and language primitives, while developing our own filtering model to achieve significant performance improvement.
+BPF's continuing widespread use can be mainly attributed to: 1) the generic pseudomachine abstraction, which guarantees cross-platform compatibility; and 2) its natural-language-like, primitive-based filter language, which ensures ease of use to application developers and network administrators.
+Therefore, we decide to inherit from BPF the pseudomachine abstraction and language primitives while developing our own filtering model to achieve significant performance improvement.

-3.2 Design Overview
+B. Design Overview

 The primary objective of Swift is to achieve low filter update latency.
-Our approach to reaching this goal is by reducing filter criterion pre-processing on filter update as much as possible.
-More specifically, we attempt to avoid filter re-compilation and optimization, allow "in-place" filter updating, and eliminate security checking.
+Our approach to reaching this goal is by reducing filter criterion preprocessing on filter update as much as possible.
+More specifically, we attempt to avoid filter recompilation and optimization, allow "in-place" filter updating, and eliminate security checking.